Bonaire Aruba Bonaire And Curacao Travel Guide

 Bonaire operates without a structured public bus or metro system.
 This means scheduled routes and designated stops are non-existent.
 The concept of route maps and important hubs does not apply to Bonaire's transportation landscape.

 Ticketing systems and fare options for public transit do not exist.
-Opening hours and frequency are not relevant, as there's no formal public transit schedule.
+Opening hours and frequency are not relevant, as there isn't any formal public transit schedule.
 Accessibility information concerning public transit is not applicable.
 Using public transportation is not feasible for exploring Bonaire.
-Visitors consider other options for getting around.
+Visitors think about other options for navigating.

 Public transport lacks predefined routes.